Computationally Efficient Learning of Statistical Manifolds: Application to smart meter data

-Similar to the single household case in Section \ref{electricityresults}, exact nearest neighbors is implemented by setting \(\varepsilon=0\) in k-d trees and approximate nearest neighbor is implemented using k-d trees with \(\varepsilon=1\) and Annoy with \(\textit{n\_trees}=50\).
-The distance metric between households is defined as in Equation \eqref{eq:betweenhhmetric}.
-The recall rates for these three methods are 1, 0.892, 0.994 respectively.
-For each scenario, the same four manifold learning algorithms are used as in Section \ref{electricityresults}.
-The highest density region plots of the embeddings are shown in Figure \ref{fig:allidhdr} with exact nearest neighbors on the top panel, ANN with k-d trees on the middle panel, and ANN with Annoy bottom panel.
-Also, the trustworthiness measure is computed for all combinations of manifold learning and nearest neighbor algorithms with results summarized in Table \ref{tab:allidmeasure}, and the corresponding computation time is reported in Table \ref{tab:allidtime}.
+Similar to the single household case in \autoref{electricityresults}, exact nearest neighbors are implemented by setting \(\varepsilon = 0\) in k-d trees and approximate nearest neighbor is implemented using k-d trees with \(\varepsilon = 1\) and Annoy with \(\textit{n\_trees} = \textit{search\_k} = 50\).
+The distance metric between households is defined as in Equation @ref(eq:betweenhhmetric).
+For each scenario, the same six manifold learning algorithms are used as in \autoref{electricityresults}.
+The highest density region plots of the embeddings are shown in \autoref{fig:allidhdr} with exact nearest neighbors on the left panel, ANN with k-d trees on the middle panel, and ANN with Annoy on the right panel.
+Also, the trustworthiness measure is computed for all combinations of manifold learning and nearest neighbor searching algorithms with results summarized in \autoref{tab:allidmeasure}, and the corresponding computation time is reported in \autoref{tab:allidtime}.